-EDUC 600 3 (1-1s-1)
+EDUC 600 3 (1-1s-1) Inclusion: Teaching Students With Special Needs in a Regular Classroom Setting

-Inclusion: Teaching Students With Special Needs in a Regular Classroom Setting students with a wide range of characteristics and learning needs.
+Classrooms in today's elementary and junior high schools include students with a wide range of characteristics and learning needs.
 In a single classroom a teacher may face students with behaviour problems, learning disabilities, attention disorders, above average gifts and talents, E.S.L., and developmental delays in addition to students with normal learning attributes.
 This course will provide teachers with a philosophical and research foundation upon which to build practical teaching strategies and models for the delivery of excellent programs in highly diversified classrooms.
 Prerequisites: Bachelor of Education degree and Alberta Teaching Certificate.